 - Author: David Layland, UC Master Gardener of Napa County

-Workshop: Join UC Master Gardeners of Napa County for a workshop on “Pollinators in Your Garden” on Saturday, May 27, from 10 a.m. to noon at Las Flores Learning Garden, Las Flores Community Center, 4300 Linda Vista Avenue, Napa.
-Space is limited; register at https://bit.ly/42INCZ2.
+Workshop: Join UC Master Gardeners of Napa County for a workshop on “Welcoming California Native Plants into Your Garden” on Saturday, August 26, from 10 am to noon, at Las Flores Learning Garden, 4300 Linda Vista Avenue, Napa.
+Learn compelling reasons to include native plants in your garden, when and how to plant them, and how to care for them.
+Attendance is limited.
+Register here.

-Help Desk: The Master Gardener Help Desk is available to answer your garden questions on Mondays and Fridays from 10 a.m. until 1 p.m at the University of California Cooperative Extension Office, 1710 Soscol Avenue, Suite 4, Napa.
-Or sSend your questions to firstname.lastname@example.org.
+Help Desk: The Master Gardener Help Desk is available to answer your garden questions on Mondays and Fridays from 10 am until 1 pm at the University of California Cooperative Extension Office, 1710 Soscol Avenue, Suite 4, Napa.
+Or send your questions to firstname.lastname@example.org.
 Include your name, address, phone number and a brief description of the problem.
 For best results, attach a photo of the plant.
 You may also leave a voicemail message with the same information at 707-253-4143.